magiccodingman/MagicQuant-Wiki/docs/naming-scheme.md

 # **MagicQuant Hybrid Naming Scheme (Short & Practical Guide)**

+> MagicQuant is not the hybrid.
+> MagicQuant is the verdict

 MagicQuant produces hybrid quantization models where different parts of the network receive different quant schemes (e.g., MXFP4 base with BF16 embeddings, IQ4_NL attention layers, etc.).

 A full tensor-by-tensor representation would be unreadable as a filename, so MagicQuant uses a **compact, modular naming scheme**: